 Palmer then went on to form the Palmer School of Cure in 1897.
 People became fascinated with this innovative healing art Palmer was practicing and wanted to learn about it.
 The institution still exists today and is called the Palmer College of Chiropractic.
 Located in Davenport, Iowa, it stands proud as the trusted leader in chiropractic, the first chiropractic college and continues to have the highest enrollment amongst other chiropractic colleges.
 Many skillful and talented chiropractors have studied at this institution including Dr. Steve Petrak.

 In 1913, the first state law licensing chiropractors was passed in Kansas.
 By 1931, chiropractic was legally recognized in 39 states.
 Today, the practice is recognized in all 50 states and even internationally in places like Canada, Mexico, Great Britain, Australia, Japan, and Switzerland.

 Palmer left a monumental mark on the medical world.
-His legacy carries on through chiropractors, like myself, who aid the roughly 30 million people worldwide who seek chiropractic care annually.
+His legacy carries on through chiropractors, who aid the roughly 30 million people worldwide who seek chiropractic care annually.

 The Palmer method is named after Daniel Palmer and involves combining several different techniques for more efficient healing: